Armoured fighting vehicles of the Irish Army: Comet tank

-M113 Armoured Personnel Carrier
+M113 armoured personnel carrier

 Six M113 armoured personnel carriers were loaned to Irish troops in the Congo operating as part of the UN force ONUC.
 The M113s were United States Army vehicles donated to the UN for the Congo peacekeeping force mission.
-Following the withdrawal of Indian Army soldiers due to the Sino-Indian War, Irish from the Armoured Car Group took over responsibility for their position in Jadotville assuming control of six M113s and several Swedish APCs.
-The M113 APC was a significant improvement over the Ford armoured cars and Swedish APCs used by the Irish forces up to then; easy to handle, tracked, amphibious and armed with a pintle-mount M2 Browning .5 machine gun.
-The vehicles were withdrawn early from the Armoured Car Group in the Congo and returned to US Army inventory.
+Following the withdrawal of Indian Army soldiers due to the Sino-Indian War, Irish from the armoured car group took over responsibility for their position in Jadotville assuming control of six M113s and several Swedish APCs.
+The M113 APC was a significant improvement over the Ford armoured cars and Swedish APCs used by the Irish forces up to then; easy to handle, tracked, amphibious and armed with a pintle-mount M2 Browning .50 machine gun.
+The vehicles were withdrawn early from the armoured car group in the Congo and returned to US Army inventory.

-Tgb m/42 KP Armoured Personnel Carrier
+Tgb m/42 KP armoured personnel carrier

 A small number of Swedish Tgb m/42 KP APCs were loaned from UN stocks during operations in the Congo and returned in early 1963.
-One is preserved in a driving condition in the Curragh Camp having being obtained in the early 2000s.
+One is preserved in a driving condition in the Curragh Camp having been obtained in the early 2000s.

-Ferret Armoured Car
+Ferret armoured car

 Twelve Ferret armoured cars were loaned to Irish troops in the Congo in 1962, equipping the newly-assembly 2nd Armoured Car Squadron for independent reconnaissance missions.
 The twelve Ferrets were shipped by sea from England and reached the unit by November 1962.
 The Ferrets were transferred to the replacement 3rd Armoured Car Squadron who in June faced a revolt of the Congo Civilian Police, and in September was placed on red alert during a general strike.
 After a year of training and patrolling the Ferrets were returned to UN stores.

-Panhard AML Armoured Car
+Panhard AML armoured car

 In 1964 the first 2 Panhard AML 60-7 CS armoured cars were delivered to Ireland.
 These 2 Panhards were then shipped to the Irish battalion that was part of the UN force UNFICYP in Cyprus.
 Six more Panhard AML 60-7 CS armoured cars were shipped directly from France to the Irish troops in Cyprus.
 Later in the same year another eight Panhard AML 60-7 CS armoured cars were delivered.
 The army ordered in 1970 20 AML 90 and 16 Panhard AML 60-7 HB armoured cars, all of which were delivered by 1975.